DiogenesF/DiogenesF/README.md

 - :computer: I’m studying Computer Engineering at [UFES](http://www.ufes.br/).
 - 🔭 I’m currently working at [Adapti](https://www.adapti.info/) and [Yogg](https://www.yogg.com.br/).
 - 📡️ I’m always learning everything related to React and Node, and recently Docker.
-- 🤣 Fun fact: I see the screen of my laptop more than I see the sun light :bat:.
+- 🤣 Fun fact: I see my laptop's screen light more than I see the sunlight :bat:.

 ### 📪️ Connect with me: